nanlabs/terraform-aws-starter/README.md

 </div> <!-- center -->

+## Features

+- Ready to use Terraform modules!
+- Store Terraform state in S3 bucket with DynamoDB table for locking.
+- VPC with public and private subnets (application and database subnets) in three availability zones.
+- Security groups for bastion host and RDS instance.
+- Bastion host to access private resources.
+- RDS Postgres instance.
+- AWS Secrets Manager to store RDS credentials.
+- SSM Parameter Store to store every parameter such as VPC ID, Subnet IDs, etc.
+- and more!

 ## Live Infrastructure

 We keep our live infrastructure in the `live` directory.
 This is where we keep